Leifang: Design

-Standing 167 cm (5 ft 6 in) tall and with measurements of 87-55-86 cm (34-22-34 in), Leifang is a young Chinese woman with brown hair and eyes.
+Standing tall and with measurements of 87-55-86 cm (34-22-34 in), Leifang is a young Chinese woman with brown hair and eyes.
 Her hairstyle was intended to change frequently throughout the series to help portray her innocence, and she is often shown as having bangs and long hair, often stylized into queue-style pigtails dangling from the sides of her head.
 When developing the appearances of the female cast for the first Dead or Alive, the development team wanted to counter the then-perception that it was impossible to "create beautiful girls in 3D", with Itagaki aiming to create "Digital Venus" designs that would be popular on media character rankings.
 To this end particular emphasis was placed on the size and movement of the cast's breasts, in part due to the development team's own preference and what they perceived as a "breast boom" in Japan at the time, an increase in average bust sizes across the nation.
 The development team noted in this regard Leifang was one of the most popular characters at location tests for the game, surpassed only by Tina Armstrong.

 In the first game, her outfit consisted of a black leather zipped up sleeveless top and matching shorts, while red fingerless gloves covered her hands.
 For Dead or Alive 2, her primary outfit was changed to a cheongsam dress with several alternatives, with the animations for them done by hand by character modeler Yasushi Nakamura as opposed to strictly motion capture to ensure they reacted properly to leg movement.
 While she has other varied alternate outfits throughout the series, such as a waitress uniform and swimsuits, the dresses remained her primary attire until Dead or Alive 6.
 There, it was changed to a yellow, black, and white tracksuit that exposes her midriff, resembling a similar outfit worn by martial artist and actor Bruce Lee.
 The design went through multiple rough sketches, intended to be a combination of her original outfit and Jan Lee's, combining the "cuteness and strength" they felt were her key characteristics.